athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 I have always found that to be productive with Clojure you don't need many tools.
 This is great because it means I can keep a relatively spartan setup for my Text Editor.
 Now, let's take a look at the plugins I use and how I configure them.

-<aside class="blog-post__note">For each of the plugins listed below you will have to install them.
+<aside class="blog-content__note">For each of the plugins listed below you will have to install them.
 If you have never installed packages with Atom it's straightforward, but if you need additional help <a class="blog-post__link" target="_blank" rel="noopener noreferrer" href="https://flight-manual.atom.io/using-atom/sections/atom-packages/">Checkout this guide</a>.
 </aside>

 - [Ink](https://atom.io/packages/ink)